MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-supported-config.md

 > [!NOTE]
 > Because of security concerns, RemoteFX vGPU is disabled by default on all versions of Windows starting with the July 14, 2020 Security Update and removed starting with the April 13, 2021 Security Update.
 To learn more, see [KB 4570006](https://support.microsoft.com/help/4570006).

-Remote Desktop Services supports RemoteFX vGPUs when VM is running as a Hyper-V guest on Windows Server 2016.
+Remote Desktop Services supports RemoteFX vGPUs when VM is running as a Hyper-V guest on Windows Server.
 The following guest operating systems have RemoteFX vGPU support:

 - Windows 7 SP1
 - Windows 8.1